• Skip to primary navigation

 • Interest income,

-• Rental income, and
+• Rental income,

-• Foreign source income.
+• Foreign source income,

 How does having a spouse affect my tax refund?

-Once you are defined as having a spouse, certain thresholds for items such as Medicare Levy, Private Health Rebates, Family Tax Benefits and Childcare payments are calculated on the combined income of both spouses.
+Once you are defined as having a spouse, certain thresholds for items such as Medicare Levy, Private Health Rebates, Family Tax Benefits and Childcare payments are calculated based on the combined income of both spouses.

 Here’s an example: